Rendlesham Forest UFO case

 Col Halt’s view

 The photograph I took on that occasion has been published in various places, but at that time the trees were still in full leaf and the crop in the field had just been harvested, quite different from the situation in the dead of winter when Halt and his men chased their flashing UFO across this field.
 To get a better idea of what Halt might have seen, I returned to the site on 2005 April 3 in the company of fellow researcher Dave Clarke when there was less foliage around, this time armed with a digital camera, and captured the view below.
 The upper image is the full-frame view with the lighthouse circled; the lower one is a portion of the same frame enlarged.
 These photographs demonstrate once and for all that the lighthouse was not “30 degrees off to the right” as Col Halt has since claimed (see next page).
-He evidently mistook another light for the lighthouse.
+He evidently mistook another light for the lighthouse – very likely the Shipwash lightship, which lay in the direction he described.

 Orford Ness lighthouse seen from the eastern edge of Rendlesham Forest in daylight.
 I took this photograph in 2005 April from the forest edge, looking east across the neighbouring field towards the lighthouse with the farmhouse in the foreground.
 I think that it shows us a daylight version of the view that Col. Halt had when he looked from Rendlesham Forest across the field towards the “winking eye” UFO.
 The tilled soil beyond and to the left of the farmhouse is what I take to be the “second farmer’s field” described by Halt (see below).
 For a wider-angle view of the field from the same position, click here.

-Local resident Tony Nelson of Wickham Market has sent me a super-telephoto view of the top of the lighthouse peeking over the distant ridge, taken by him on 2006 December 9; to download it click here.
+Local resident Tony Nelson of Wickham Market has sent me a super-telephoto view of the top of the lighthouse peeking over the distant ridge, taken by him in December 2006.
+To see it, and read more about the visibility of the lighthouse, click here.

 Looking across the field

 The farmhouse in my picture, at Capel Green, is identified in Jenny Randles’ books as Victor Boast’s house.
 The houses to the north of it (off the left of my pictures), Green Farm, are lower and among trees.
 The ground falls towards Butley River, two miles to the east.
 Beyond the river the ground rises again to a fairly flat ridge, with a gap between two stands of trees through which the white top of Orford Ness lighthouse can be seen.
-Although a shield blocks the beam of the lighthouse from the town of Orford itself, it does not extend far enough to block the beam from this part of the forest, as may be clear from my enlarged picture.
+Although a shield blocked the beam of the lighthouse from the town of Orford itself, it did not extend far enough to block the beam from this part of the forest, as may be clear from the pictures on this page.

 From Halt’s own description that the farmhouse could be seen right in front of them with the flashing UFO almost in line with it, I think I was standing pretty much where Halt and his patrol crossed the fence, which is particularly low and easy to step over at this point.
 As seen on a recent map of the area, my position was about the middle of the letter G in the name Capel Green.
 Col Halt confirmed that this was indeed where he crossed into the field in a programme called The UFO Hunters broadcast on the History Channel in 2008 – see this screen grab.

 On a photograph of the landing site obtained by researcher Georgina Bruni, daylight is clearly visible between the tree trunks, which would not be possible if the site were more than about 100 metres from the forest edge.
-This puts its position at around 52° 05’ 20” N, 1° 26’ 57” E. (The Forestry Commission has now put a nice picnic bench quite close to the spot.)
+This puts its position at around 52° 05’ 20” N, 1° 26’ 57” E. (The Forestry Commission has now put a nice picnic bench about 50 metres north of the spot.
+WARNING: their “UFO trail” is pure invention!)

 Perhaps a better idea of the layout of the area can be gathered from this aerial photograph (click on it for a larger version):